msu-denver/Binary-Bin-Character-Bank/scrum/sprint_template.md

 Isuess we had:

-We were still trying to figure out what do for the project in the planning The code did not run properly on docker
+We were still trying to figure out what do for the project in the planning, The code did not run properly on docker,
-We were a bit behind with coding
+We were a bit behind with coding,
-Had issues pushing to guthub
+Had issues pushing to guthub,

 Things that went well:

-We were able to as a team work togeather
+We were able to as a team work togeather,
-Help eachother
+Help eachother,
-Stay in contact
+Stay in contact,
-Malachi was able to fix the docker issue
+Malachi was able to fix the docker issue,
-Kalia was able to help out with the testing
+Kalia was able to help out with the testing,
 Steve was abel to write teh notes

+I would say overall as team we did a good job at making this project.
+Kalia and Malachi were very helpful in making the code.
+All memebers were also  were aslo willing to help eachother when we needed to do something that we were stuck on.